Urology Billing Services in Michigan

 Frequently Asked Questions

-All major MI payers: Blue Cross Blue Shield of Michigan, Priority Health, HAP, UHC, Healthy Michigan Plan (including Meridian, Molina, HAP Midwest), and Medicare through WPS.
+All major MI payers: Blue Cross Blue Shield of Michigan, Priority Health, HAP (Health Alliance Plan), UnitedHealthcare, Aetna, Molina, Comprehensive Health Care Program (Healthy Michigan Plan covers the expansion population) (including Meridian Health Plan of Michigan, Molina Healthcare of Michigan, UnitedHealthcare Community Plan), and Medicare through WPS Health Insurance (Jurisdiction 8).
 If a payer accepts urology patients in Michigan, we submit and follow-up on claims with them.

 The most frequent urology denials we see from MI payers include incorrect cystoscopy variant selected, missing bilateral modifier on paired procedures, global period violation on follow-up visits.
 Our team catches these before submission by applying both urology coding expertise and MI payer-specific rules to every claim.

-Healthy Michigan Plan routes urology patients through 5 managed care plans: Meridian, Molina, HAP Midwest, McLaren, Priority Health.
+Comprehensive Health Care Program (Healthy Michigan Plan covers the expansion population) routes urology patients through 9 managed care plans: Meridian Health Plan of Michigan, Molina Healthcare of Michigan, UnitedHealthcare Community Plan, Aetna Better Health of Michigan, McLaren Health Plan, Upper Peninsula Health Plan, Blue Cross Complete of Michigan, Priority Health Choice, HAP CareSource.
 Each MCO has its own urology authorization requirements, fee schedules, and billing rules.
 We credential and bill with all of them so your urology practice gets paid correctly.

 Most MI urology practices are fully transitioned within two to three weeks.
-We connect to your EHR, learn your urology workflows, and start submitting claims to Blue Cross Blue Shield of Michigan, Healthy Michigan Plan, Medicare, and all your MI payers with no downtime.
+We connect to your EHR, learn your urology workflows, and start submitting claims to Blue Cross Blue Shield of Michigan, Comprehensive Health Care Program (Healthy Michigan Plan covers the expansion population), Medicare, and all your MI payers with no downtime.

 Fix Your Michigan Urology Billing